Brussels-London geometry seminar

 University College, King's College, Queen Mary's College, and Imperial College.

-Brussels-London XXII
+Brussels-London XXIII

 To attend this event, you should register in advance.